Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Proposed Schemes

-The migration from conventional-secure standards to PQC is expected to be a significant effort and poses various challenges due to the heterogeneous nature of today's software/hardware platforms.
-Considering the significant costs of PQC schemes and their risks (e.g., algorithmic breaks), NIST recommends hybrid constructions, as a transitioning solution, that fuses conventional and PQC schemes to take advantage of their unique properties~\cite{barker2018recommendation}.
-The hybrid signature schemes support cryptographic agility which is highly desirable to resist single points of failures \cite{ott2019identifying}.
-It offers a better resiliency to emerging hardware accelerators and algorithmic breakthroughs such as recently broken NIST PQC candidates.
+The migration from conventional-secure standards to PQC is expected to be a significant effort, posing challenges due to the heterogeneous nature of current software/hardware platforms.
+Given the substantial expenses and risks associated with PQC (e.g., algorithmic breaks), NIST recommends hybrid architectures as a transitional strategy, that fuses conventional and PQ schemes to leverage their distinct attributes~\cite{barker2018recommendation}.
+Hybrid signatures promote cryptographic agility which is crucial to resist single points of failures \cite{ott2019identifying}.
+It offers a better resiliency to emerging hardware technology and algorithmic breakthroughs like recently broken NIST PQC candidates.
 Moreover, the hybrid solution should ideally be standard-compliant for ease of transition.
-Our main idea is to utilize our conventional-secure aggregate \lahases~to enable compact signature with high signing efficiency for a given data batch while supporting it with \pqhases~to offer a hybrid FS and PQ security per batch.
-Therefore, our proposed HYbrid Hardware-ASsisted Efficient Signature~(\hyhases) is an effective combination of \lahases~and \pqhases~schemes with a novel strong nesting technique.
+Our main idea is to leverage conventional-secure aggregate \lahases~to enhance signing efficiency, complemented with \pqhases~for per-batch FS and PQ securities.
+This results in our proposed \hyhases~digital signature.
+It is a combination of \lahases~and \pqhases, enriched by a strong novel nesting technique.